Afterimage (Star Trek: Deep Space Nine): Plot

 In addition to coping with the memories of her symbiont's past lives, Ezri must deal with the range of reactions generated by her presence on Deep Space Nine.
 Captain Benjamin Sisko offers her a permanent job on the station, but she is reluctant to accept it due to the awkwardness of her interactions with Jadzia's friends—especially Jadzia's husband Worf, who refuses to speak to her and threatens Julian Bashir after Bashir chats with her over lunch.

-Garak, who has been working on decoding encrypted Cardassian communications to aid the Federation war effort, has been suffering acute attacks of claustrophobia; Sisko asks Ezri to try to help him.
+Garak, who has been working on decoding encrypted Cardassian communications to aid the Federation war effort, has been suffering acute panic attacks from claustrophobia; Sisko asks Ezri to try to help him.
 Their first meeting seems to go well, but soon his claustrophobia has gotten so bad that he is found in an airlock attempting to eject himself into outer space.
 At a later meeting, Garak derides Ezri as a "confused child" and an unworthy successor to Jadzia, and she leaves in tears.
 She tells Sisko she wants to resign from Starfleet, and he berates her for wasting the symbiont's life.

 Ezri returns to Garak's shop to apologize to him, and tells him about the good his work has done for the war effort.
 The ensuing conversation reveals the real reason for Garak's panic attacks: although he believes that defeating the Dominion is necessary for the good of Cardassia, he feels he has betrayed his people by aiding the Federation to defeat Cardassians in battle.
 Having helped Garak deal with his conflicted emotions, Ezri decides to remain in Starfleet.
 Sisko admits that he berated Ezri only as a reverse-psychology method to get her to prove herself—a tactic Jadzia had used on him before.
 He still holds out the offer for her to stay on DS9.

 Meanwhile, Worf confides in his friend Miles O'Brien that he believes that it dishonors Jadzia's memory for her friends to treat Ezri as the same person as Jadzia; but O'Brien retorts that it is treating her like a stranger that dishonors Jadzia.
 Worf visits Ezri to apologize to her, and tells her that she should not turn down Sisko's job offer on his account.
 Ezri accepts the position, and is promoted to the rank of lieutenant.